 Smaller perennials are usually grown in pots from P9 to three litres.
 These are placed on well-watered container fields or ebb and flow tables.
 Jiffy recommends a medium coarse substrate here.
 The exact substrate to choose depends on the container size, in what season the seedlings are transplanted and cultivation period.

 Most flowering perennials prefer a light acidic growth medium and need relatively little fertilizer.
 If you are using a coated fertilizer, ensure it has a high potassium content for compact growth and rich coloring.

-Flowering perennials are easy to propagate through tissue culture, cuttings, or seed.
+Flowering perennials are easy to propagate -in the right growing media- through tissue culture, cuttings, or seed.
 Jiffy offers a range of propagation solutions, including Jiffy-7 Pellets, Preforma Plugs, and Substrate for trays.